 A solid red arrow indicates that drivers must stop and may not enter the intersection.

-Roundabouts are circular intersections.
-They serve vehicles from every approach, keeping traffic moving in all directions.
-Center islands of roundabouts deflect entering traffic and reinforce driving speeds lower than 25 miles per hour.
+Roundabouts are circular intersections that serve vehicles from every approach, keeping traffic moving in all directions.
+Center islands in roundabouts deflect entering traffic and reinforce lower driving speeds of 25 miles per hour or less.

 Roundabouts are one of the safest types of intersections.
-They reduce injury accidents and reduce fuel consumption, air pollution, and construction costs.
+They reduce injury crashes, fuel consumption and air pollution.

-This type of signal can be found at 81st and Metcalf and on Nall north of 86th Street.
+This type of signal can be found on Metcalf at 81st St and on Nall north of 86th Street.

-Enhanced crosswalks have flashing beacons to let drivers know a pedestrian is crossing the street.
-The function similarly to a crosswalk at an intersection.
+RRFBs have flashing yellow lights to let drivers know a pedestrian is crossing the street.
+Pedestrians should push the button to alert drivers that they are crossing.

-Drivers must yield to pedestrians when they are in the crosswalk and lights are flashing.
+Drivers must yield to pedestrians in the crosswalk.

-This type of signal can be found at Santa Fe Drive and Benson.
+This type of beacon can be found at 167th St & Flint.